|Nutritional Guidelines (per serving)|

 Szarlotka is different from placek ze jablka or apple cake, which is leavened with baking powder or baking soda.
-But, these two desserts (apple cake and apple pie) along with sernik or cheesecake make up the most frequently seen sweets in Polish homes and at restaurants.
+But, these two desserts (apple cake and apple pie) along with sernik, or cheesecake, make up the most frequently seen sweets in Polish homes and restaurants.

 - Tart Dough: